ustroetz/cost_model/README.md

 ```

 #### [GIS] (forestcost/gis.py)
-`area` function returns the total area (acers) of the stand.
+The area function returns the total area (acers) of the stand.

 ###### Inputs
 ```
+from forestcost import gis
+gis.area(

     lyr                         # OGR layer of stand
+)
 ```

 ###### Outputs
 ```
     area                        # area of stand (acres)
 ```
-`zonal_stats` function returns the mean values of the slope and elevation raster within the zones of the stand.
+The zonal statistics function returns the mean values of the slope and elevation raster within the zones of the stand.
 ###### Inputs
 ```
+from forestcost import gis
+gis.zonal_stats(

     input_value_raster,         # Value raster of slope/elevation
     lyr                         # OGR layer of stand
+)
 ```

 ###### Outputs